windyGarlic/google-sheets-query/README.md

 Create a project here: https://developers.google.com/workspace/guides/create-project

 Once created, make an oauth2 client ID in the API tab.
-Save that as credentials.json in the butter directory.
+Save that as credentials.json in the same directory as the program.

 You will also need to add your spreadsheet ID (The string after '/d/' in the google sheets url) to butter.py image
 ![image](https://github.com/windyGarlic/butter/assets/111098407/c3ad50dc-71f8-43d5-bed3-a770ec470bc3)